Pokémon Sword and Shield Expansion Pass: Development and release

 The decision to create the Expansion Pass instead of another "expanded" game - such as Pokémon Yellow or Pokémon Ultra Sun and Ultra Moon - was partly to streamline the process of adding new features without needing to release another game.
 During an interview with GamesRadar+, The Pokémon Company mentioned that the decision to swap to a DLC format was due to the series' move to the Nintendo Switch.
 According to the company, the hybrid console provided more technological power; allowing the developers to create a large DLC and explore more possibilities than on the handhelds they previously developed for.
-Speaking to Game Informer, The Pokémon Company also mentioned that developers were apprehensive on moving to making DLC, but added that an advantage of the DLCs would be that players wouldn't need to restart their progress or rebuild their Pokémon teams in order to experience the new features.
+Speaking to Game Informer, The Pokémon Company also mentioned that developers were apprehensive on moving to making DLC, but added that an advantage of the DLCs would be that players would not need to restart their progress or rebuild their Pokémon teams in order to experience the new features.

 Independently, Sword and Shield producer and the DLC's composer Junichi Masuda shared similar comments saying that whilst in the past the company had developed new software set in the same region, the Expansion Pass allowed players to experience a new adventure directly from the same game.
 Additionally, he stated that the themes for the Expansion Pass were "longer, deeper, and newer", which would emphasized continuity.
 Another factor that fueled the creation of the expansion pass came from the early development of the base game- developers had many ideas left over from the base game due to these ideas not fitting with the core experience of Sword and Shield.

 Japanese band Bump of Chicken created the single Acacia as a tribute to the Pokémon franchise, as well as to celebrate the release of The Crown Tundra.